PaniMartyna/image_resizer/README.md

 ### How to run:

-1. clone the repository into a folder with virtual env
+1. fork and clone the repository into a folder with virtual env
 2. install all required packages
     `pip install -r requirements.txt`
 3. connect to a database